Fantasy Football cheat sheet for last-minute draft strategy tips for 2023 NFL season

 Quarterback

 Daniel Jones is priced to beat his ADP even if his receiver room is the same as last season.
-If anyone emerges — or if TE Darren Waller is a smash — Jones can sneak into the Top 5 at quarterback.
+If anyone emerges — or if TE Darren Waller is a smash — Jones can sneak into the top five at quarterback.

 We can’t say Geno Smith has zero pumpkin risk, but I see the risk as very low.
 I’ve drafted DK Metcalf and Tyler Lockett proactively all summer.